KingsleyUdegbunam/quantized/README.md

 #QUANTIZED
 ...
-## A fuly functional photogallery project created using HTML, CSS, and Lightbox2 JS Library.
+## A Fully Functional Photo-gallery Project Created using HTML, CSS, and JS Library.

 This is a photo gallery project that was birthed from my desire to put my HTML and CSS knowledge to the text but ended up requiring knowledge that was beeyond my skill set.